samhwang/vite-starter-template/README.md

 ## Deployment

-This template includes some [GitHub Actions](https://github.com/features/actions) pipeline to deploy into [GitHub Pages](https://pages.github.com/).
+This template includes some config to deploy into [Netlify](https://netlify.com).
+To configure, link your Github account to Netlify and link your project into it, they will take care of the rest.

-To configure this, first [enable GH Actions in your repo](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository) then [configure publishing from an Action workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).
-If you don't want to use GitHub Pages, feel free to delete the `.github` folder, and see the [deployment](https://vitejs.dev/guide/static-deploy.html) section on Vite Docs for more information.

 ## Learn More